People's republic: Marxist–Leninist people's republics

 The first people's republics that came into existence were those formed following the Russian Revolution.
 Ukraine was briefly declared a people's republic in 1917.
-The Khanate of Khiva and the Emirate of Bukhara, both territories of the former Russian Empire, were declared people's republics in 1920.
+The Khanate of Khiva and the Emirate of Bukhara, both territories of the former Russian Empire, were transformed into people's republics in 1920.
 In 1921, the Russian protectorate of Tuva became a people's republic, followed in 1924 by neighbouring Mongolia.
-Following World War II, developments in Marxist–Leninist theory led to the appearance of people's democracy, a concept which potentially allowed for a route to socialism via multi-class, multi-party democracy.
+Following World War II, developments in Marxist–Leninist theory led to the appearance of people's democracy, a concept which potentially allowed for a route to socialism and dictatorship of the proletariat via multi-class, multi-party democracy.
 Countries which had reached this intermediate stage were called people's republics.
 The European states that became people's republics at this time were Albania, Bulgaria, Czechoslovakia, Hungary, Poland, Romania and Yugoslavia.
-In Asia, China became a people's republic following the Chinese Communist Revolution and North Korea also became a people's republic.
+In Asia, China became a people's republic following the Chinese Communist Revolution, and North Korea also became a people's republic.

 Many of these countries also called themselves socialist states in their constitutions.
-During the 1960s, Romania and Yugoslavia ceased to use the term people's in their official name, replacing it with the term socialist as a mark of their ongoing political development.
+During the 1960s, Romania and Yugoslavia ceased to use the term people's in their official names, replacing it with the term socialist as a mark of their ongoing political development.
 Czechoslovakia also added the term socialist into its name during this period.
 It had become a people's republic in 1948, but the country had not used that term in its official name.
 Albania used both terms in its official name from 1976 to 1991.
 In the West, these countries are often referred to as communist states.
-However, none of them described themselves in that way as they regarded communism as a level of political development that they had not yet reached.
+However, none of them described themselves in that way, as they regarded communism as a level of political development that they had not yet reached.
 Terms used by communist states include national-democratic, people's democratic, socialist-oriented and workers and peasants' states.
-The communist parties in these countries often governed in coalitions with other progressive parties.
+The communist parties in these countries often governed in coalition with other progressive parties.

 During the postcolonial period, a number of former European colonies that had achieved independence and adopted Marxist–Leninist governments took the name people's republic.
 Angola, Benin, Congo-Brazzaville, Ethiopia, Cambodia, Laos, Mozambique and South Yemen followed this route.
-Following the Revolutions of 1989, the people's republics of Central and Eastern Europe (Albania, Bulgaria, Hungary and Poland) and Mongolia dropped the term people's from their names as it was associated with their former communist governments and became known simply as republics, adopting liberal democracy as their system of government.
+Following the Revolutions of 1989, the people's republics of Central and Eastern Europe (namely Albania, Bulgaria, Hungary, and Poland), as well as Mongolia, dropped the term people's from their names due to the term's association with their former communist governments, and became known simply as republics, adopting liberal democracy as their system of government.
 At around the same time, most of the former European colonies that had taken the people's republic name began to replace it as part of their move away from Marxism–Leninism and towards democratic socialism or social democracy.

 List of Marxist–Leninist people's republics

-The current officially Marxist-Leninist states that use the term people's republic in their full names include:
+The current officially Marxist–Leninist states that use the term people's republic in their full names include: